-The value is encrypted using an encryption algorithm as defined in the HTD CTDUED TO Encrypted value
+Encrypted The value is encrypted using an encryption algorithm value as defined in the HIP\CIPHER parameter.

 The ENCRYPTED\KEY parameter encapsulates a random value that is later used in the session key creation process (see Section 6.3).
 This random value MUST have a length of at least 64 bit.
-The puzzle value #I and the puzzle solution #J (see [RFC7401]) is used as the initialization vector (IV) for the encryption process.
-To this end, the IV is computed as $FOLD(I \mid J, 128)$ .
+The puzzle value #I and the puzzle solution #J (see [RFC7401]) are used as the initialization vector (IV) for the encryption process.
+To this end, the IV is computed as FOLD(I | J, 128).
 The AES-CTR counter is a 16 bit value that is initialized to zero with the first use.